CSIRO-enviro-informatics/ecosystem-typology/crosswalks/readme.md

-# Mappings - ecosystems and landcover types
+# Crosswalks - ecosystems and landcover types

-This folder contains mappings between standard ecosystem and land cover type classifiers.
+This folder contains crosswalks (mappings) between standard ecosystem and land cover type classifiers.

 We expect to use [SSSOM](https://github.com/mapping-commons/SSSOM) and [XKOS](https://ddialliance.org/Specification/RDF/XKOS) to record the mappings and their provenance.